liakdimi1/jimliakos.github.io/_clients/hydra.md

 image_path: /images/clients/hydra.png
 ---

-Marketing site template for Jekyll.
+Marketing site template.
 Browse through a [live demo](https://proud-alligator.cloudvent.net/).
 Increase the web presence of your brand with this configurable theme.